railsuser2014/openobject-doc-book-en/books/README.txt

 4. Analytic & Financial Accounting: 1, 2, 2b, 8, 9, 10, 11, 12, 13, C
 5. Office Productivity: ...

+Currently, we focus on the first book only: Logistic

 List of chapters
 ================